jsuchome/barclamp-ceph/README.md

 The first workload for Crowbar 2.0 is Ceph, a fully distributed block store, object store, and POSIX filesystem.
-Ceph is designed to have no single points of failure, and uses a unique algorithim called RADOS to manage data placement in the storage cluster.
+Ceph is designed to have no single points of failure, and uses a unique algorithim called CRUSH to manage data placement in the storage cluster.

 ## Design of the Barclamp ##